preciofishbone/OmniaDocsG2/pages/reusable-content/index.rst

 .. image:: reuse-content-on-page-settings-properties-new.png

-In this example, three of the prooperty fields are being reused from another page: Page Contact, Applies to, and Preview Before.
+In this example, three of the property fields are being reused from another page: Page Contact, Applies to, and Preview Before.

 Editing the source page
 *************************